 - suddenly seeing something that is unpleasant or shocking, such as blood

-- suddenly exposure to an unpleasant sight or experience
+- sudden exposure to an unpleasant sight or experience

 - sudden emotional upset, for example when receiving bad news